nismq/Swipper_frontend/README.md

 ## My participation
 In the begining I was part of the desining process and helped to get final desing done.
 When coding phase stared my main tasks were implementing Match page and settings.
-Later on I did pug fixing and added some features.
+Later on I did bug fixing and added some features.

 ### Match page
 <p float="left">